Heronswood (botanical garden): Heronswood Nursery

-Heronswood is also a catalog resource for rare and unusual plants, originally established by Dan Hinkley and Robert Jones in 1987.
+Heronswood was also a catalog resource for rare and unusual plants, originally established by Dan Hinkley and Robert Jones in 1987, and primarily offering plants collected by Dan on his travels.

 Heronswood as a nursery brand became a wholly owned subsidiary of the Burpee Seed Company in 2000.
 After the 2012 sale of the Heronswood Nursery Company, Burpee retained rights to sell Heronswood cultivars.
 The primary Burpee display and trial gardens are presently located on the Fordhook Farm in Doylestown, Pennsylvania.
 Fordhook Farm is the original home and gardens of seed pioneer Washington Atlee Burpee.

 The "Heronswood Nursery Company" is being considered in the Port Gamble S’Klallam Tribe's plans as potential part of tribal economic development and employment, and vocational education opportunities.
+As of 2023, there are no plans to re-establish the mail order nursery and the only plants produced on site are for local distribution.
+Heronswood sells plants produced at the Windcliff Nursery owned by Dan and Robert.